Menu

 Overview

-Groove Solventless produces premium cannabis extracts using a chemical-free process that results in a cleaner, more flavorful product than the industry-standard BHO (butane hash oil) extraction.
-The tradeoff: solventless is more labor-intensive and expensive to produce.
+Groove Solventless is a cannabis company in Montana that produces premium cannabis extracts using a chemical-free process that results in a cleaner, more flavorful product than the industry-standard BHO (butane hash oil) extraction.

-The project had two distinct goals.
-Create a brand video to educate the public on Groove's process and values: why solventless matters, how it's made, what makes Groove different.
-And a series of six product videos designed to play on in-store displays, giving consumers a closer look at each product line and reinforcing the quality differentiator at the point of purchase.
+We worked with Groove on a video campaign project.
+The project had two distinct goals: First, to create a brand video to educate the public on Groove's process and values: why solventless matters, how it's made, what makes Groove different.
+Second, to create a series of six product videos designed to play on in-store displays, giving consumers a closer look at each product line and reinforcing the quality differentiator at the point of purchase.

 The Brand Video

-The brand video needed to walk viewers through a multi-stage production process (cultivation, harvest, extraction, packaging) and make it feel accessible and engaging.
+The brand video walks viewers through a multi-stage production process (cultivation, harvest, extraction, packaging) while feeling accessible and engaging.
 The footage had to communicate craft and care while aligning with Groove’s premium brand.

 The project began with a scouting day at their cultivation facility.
-The facility is a working industrial space: many rooms and operations with bright overhead lighting and limited rigging options.
+The facility is a working industrial space with many rooms and operations, bright overhead lighting, and limited rigging options.
 We walked every room, mapped out what could be mounted where, and identified the structural constraints that would shape our lighting and camera plans.

 From there, we developed detailed shot lists and lighting diagrams for every scene.
 The approach blended cinema vérité with a clean, cinematic technique: dolly work, probe lenses, macro inserts, object-POV rigs.
 We wanted viewers to feel like they were on the ground with the team.

 Production spanned two locations: the cultivation facility and the packaging and distribution facility.
-Despite shooting across different facilities over multiple days, the footage needed to feel like one cohesive world.
+Despite shooting across different facilities over multiple days, it was important for the footage to feel like one cohesive world.
 That came down to consistent lighting philosophy (shaping sterile industrial spaces with lighting and blocking), intentional camera movement, and thoughtful framing throughout.

 The Product Videos